-Alchemy isn’t really ideal for bread and butter synthesis such as your simple pads, SAW lead, synth brass etc. Sure it can do all that basic stuff, its just better as doing lush soundscapes.
-Its akin to putting on your fingerless driving gloves, reflector shades and getting in your Ferrari F40 to go to the end of the driveway to collect your mail.
+Alchemy isn’t really ideal for bread-and-butter synthesis such as your simple pads, SAW lead, synth brass etc. Sure it can do all that basic stuff, it’s just better than doing lush soundscapes.
+It’s akin to putting on your fingerless driving gloves, and reflector shades and getting in your Ferrari F40 to go to the end of the driveway to collect your mail.
 If you’re looking for a more rudimentary instrument just to get the job done quickly Alchemy might frustrate you somewhat.

 Alchemy is the synth you sit down at with a few beers and let your fingers explore.
-Its for designing and creating new sonic worlds.
-Its a synth you call of for creating signature sounds, new and interesting tones and just plain crazy weirdness.
+It’s for designing and creating new sonic worlds.
+It’s a synth you call for creating signature sounds, new and interesting tones and just plain crazy weirdness.
 So many times in my testing I tried to create a sound in my head, only to come away with something absolutely polar opposite to what I was originally thinking.
-I’ve discovered its best to go in with a vague idea of where you want to be, and just let cards fall where they do.
+I’ve discovered it’s best to go in with a vague idea of where you want to be, and just let cards fall where they do.

 You’ll need a MIDI controller – there’s just too much going on to click and grab with a mouse.
 The iPad App sounds pretty good, but a decent MIDI controller like our Axiom Pro is perfect.
 Just something you can map a bunch of knobs to and get your hand off the mouse.

-We were considering producing a video to demonstrate Alchemy in action, but a quick search on YouTube will get you half a dozen great clips, and Camel Audio have an excellent series of tutorial videos on their site you should watch.
+We were considering producing a video to demonstrate Alchemy in action, but a quick search on YouTube will get you half a dozen great clips, and Camel Audio has an excellent series of tutorial videos on their site you should watch.
 There is so much going on inside the box you really need to give it a try yourself.
-Alchemy Player is free stripped down version which include a good selection of presets, plus you get a generous 4 week demo of the full-blown synth to trial.
+Alchemy Player is the free stripped-down version which includes a good selection of presets, plus you get a generous 4-week demo of the full-blown synth to trial.